- This is the only independent S/4HANA implementation study every published.

 For companies that have purchased a block of user access licenses (and that use a coupon code) our paywall records how many times the coupon code is used.
 And the coupon code can only be used as many times as was purchased by your company, and our paywall records the number of times a coupon code is used by a single user.

 If you are reading this research on anything but the Brightwork website then you are not using the research in accordance with the license.
 The license is not for copying the research, (and we have anti-copying software on the site).
 It is for reading the research as many times as one wants for the term of the license.
 This applies for sharing the research with SAP.
-SAP is takes in over $20 billion a year in revenue, if they want to read research about their products, they can afford to pay.
+SAP is taking in over $20 billion a year in revenue, if they want to read research about their products, they can afford to pay.

 Secondly, this research is updated as time passes and as new information comes to light.